Thyroid Lumps & Neck Nodules

 • Older patients may experience fatigue, chest pains and even memory loss.

-Causes of Thyroid Nodules
+Causes of Thyroid Lumps and Neck Nodules

 The exact cause of thyroid nodules is often unknown.
 However, certain factors such as iodine deficiency, radiation exposure, and hereditary conditions may contribute to their development.